GeorginaCarlisle/mini-challenges-coddy/README.md

 - String-reverse: Takes a string and returns the string in reversed character order.
 - Substitution: Takes a string and key and returns an encrypted version of the string.
 - Title case: Takes a string a capitalises the first letter of each word in the string.

-## September Challenges

-- Fibonacci: Returns the nth number of the fibonacci sequence.
-- Taxi-fare: Takes an array of distance and a base fare and calculates the price of the journey.
-- Title-case: Takes a string of words and returns the string with the first letter of each word capitalised.

 ## Set-up